wandji20/sneakers-hub/README.md

 # Sneakers Hub

-> An e-commerce platform for sneakers with a shopping cart functionality and email notifications(In the background) for signing up and creating orders.
+> An e-commerce platform for sneakers with a shopping cart functionality and email notifications(In the background) for signing up and creating orders. <br>
+> Visitors have the ability to shop sneakers and have their orders sent to via email.
+Also, each logged in users' session has the option to be remembered and managed across multiple browser windows.

 ## Built With